xia-lab/MetaboAnalystR/README.md

 ## Citation

-MetaboAnalystR 2.0 has been developed by the [XiaLab](http://xialabresearch.com/) at McGill University.
-The original manuscript (Version 1.0.0) can be found [here](https://doi.org/10.1093/bioinformatics/bty528).
-MetaboAnalystR Version 2.0.0 has been recently [published](https://www.mdpi.com/2218-1989/9/3/57)!
+MetaboAnalystR 3.0 has been developed by the [XiaLab](https://www.xialab.ca/) at McGill University.
+The original manuscript (Version 1) can be found [here](https://doi.org/10.1093/bioinformatics/bty528) and last version 2 is [here](https://www.mdpi.com/2218-1989/9/3/57).

 We encourage users to further develop the package to suit their needs.
 If you use the R package, please cite us:

+Zhiqiang Pang, Jasmine Chong, Shuzhao Li and Jianguo Xia.
+"MetaboAnalystR: Towards Optimized Workflow for Global Metabolomics".

 Chong, Jasmine, Mai Yamamoto, and Jianguo Xia.
 "MetaboAnalystR 2.0: From Raw Spectra to Biological Insights."
 Metabolites 9.3 (2019): 57.